 Williamsburg History & Culture

 From Village to Town to City of Williamsburg(h), the neighborhood we know has passed through several incarnations, all felt in some way today.
-After being annexed by the City of Brooklyn in 1855, many familiar manufacturers set up shop along Broadway, and names like Cornelius Vanderbilt constructed mansions along the river.
+After the City of Brooklyn annexed Williamsburg in 1855, many familiar manufacturers set up shop along Broadway, and names like Cornelius Vanderbilt constructed mansions along the river.
 Decades later, Brooklyn’s incorporation into New York City and the opening of the Williamsburg Bridge facilitated a more diverse and densely populated part of the borough.
 From the 1970s into the 2000s, artists and musicians flocked; the area became a breeding ground for rising independent performers.
 As Williamsburg has achieved name-brand recognition, its evolution has only continued.
-Recent developments along the water include Domino Park, greenery located on former Domino Sugar Refinery ground.
+Recent developments along the water include Domino Park, greenery located on the Domino Sugar Refinery’s former grounds.
 McCarren Park sits at the extreme northern edge of the neighborhood, so much so that it may be in Greenpoint, depending on who you ask.